 Additionally, an employee who is nursing is allowed two 30-minute nursing periods daily if she has a child younger than one year of age.
 Where a pregnant employee claims time necessary for a periodical medical examination of pregnant women under Article 10 of the Mother and Child Health Act, an employer shall grant permission for such time.
 Labor Standards Act, No. 12,325 of 2018 (as amended), arts.
 74-75 (Korean); Act on Equal Employment and Support for Work-Family Reconciliation, No. 3,989 of 1987 (as amended), art.
 19

 The employers are required to guarantee 10 days of paid paternity leave.
 Additionally, employees will be able to make the request to use paternity leave within 90 days after the delivery date.
 In addition, the new law allows a male worker to divide the leave period and take it on two separate occasions.
 Act on Equal Employment and Support for Work-Family Reconciliation, No. 3,989 of 1987 (as amended), arts.
 18-19.

 Employees who have a child aged not more than 8 years or in the 2nd or lower grade of an elementary school are eligible for one year of child care leave paid by the Employment Insurance Fund at 40 percent of the normal wage.

-Effective, October 1, 2019, an amendment to the act has increased the period of reduced working hours for childcare.
+Effective, October 1, 2019, the period of reduced working hours for childcare has increased.
 Workers may request their employer to decrease their working hours to between 15 and 35 hours per week.
 The new amendment will create a separate entitlement to one year of reduced working hours can be for up to 1 year.
 However, when workers have used none or only part of their one-year parental leave, the remaining portion can be added to the period of reduced working hours for childcare, for the same child.
 Thus, workers may reduce their work hours for up to two years.
 EEA and Work-life Balance act, art 19.